Tim Grayson

 Tim Grayson (born September 17, 1967) is an American state politician in California.
 He serves in the California State Senate since 2024, and previously served in the California State Assembly from 2016 to 2024.

 Early career

 Grayson was a construction contractor before getting involved in politics.

 Political career

 Grayson was a member of the Concord City Council before successfully running for the California State Assembly in November 2016.
 Although once a Republican, he switched parties upon making a bid for Assembly.

 Grayson represented the 14th Assembly District from 2016 to 2022, and the 15th Assembly District - which encompasses parts of the East Bay and the North Bay, including Concord, Pittsburg, and Pleasant Hill - from 2022 to 2024.

-He ran for the California State Senate in the November 2024 election, contesting the 9th District seat.
+He ran for the California State Senate in the November 2024 election, contesting and winning the senate seat representing the 9th District seat.